-BT Comparable PBT Accommodation PBT Administration Guidelines Important Guidelines for identifying students to receive these accommodations: IEP teams and 504 Plan Coordinators should carefully review the following guidelines before identifying a student to receive this accommodation.
+BT Comparable ccommodation PBT Accommodation PBT Administration Guidelines Important Guidelines for identifying students to receive these accommodations: IEP teams and 504 Plan Coordinators should carefully review the following guidelines before identifying a student to receive this accommodation.
 In making decisions whether to provide the student with this accommodation, IEP teams and 504 Plan Coordinators should consider whether the student has: A physical disability that severely limits or prevents the student's motor process of writing through keyboarding; OR A disability that severely limits or prevents the student from expressing written language, even after varied and repeated attempts to teach the student to do so.
 Before listing the accommodation in the student's IEP or 504 plan, teams/coordinators should also consider whether: The student's inability to express in writing is documented in evaluation summaries from locally-administered diagnostic assessments; The student routinely uses a scribe for written assignments; and The student receives ongoing, intensive instruction and/or interventions to learn written expression, as deemed appropriate by the IEP team or 504 Plan Coordinator.
-A4r Monitor Test Response Monitor Test Response During Testing: The Test Administrator monitors proper placement of student responses.
+A4s Monitor Test Response Monitor Test Response During Testing: The Test Administrator monitors proper placement of student responses.
 This accommodation is to ensure that the student is marking the answer for the problem the student intends to answer.
 For example, a student may accidentally skip a question.
 The Test Administrator CANNOT assist the student in any way with respect to the content of the item.

-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines - PBT Accommodation External Device on the ELA/ Literacy Assessment PBT Administration Guidelines Before Testing: Identification for Accommodations Registration file must have Word Prediction selected.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines A4t Word Prediction External Device on the ELA/Literacy Assessment Available on: DC CAPE ELA Assessments Word Prediction External Device on the ELA/ Literacy Assessment Identification for Accommodations Registration File: Student's accommodations registration file must have Word Prediction selected.
 Materials: External Word Prediction Device.
 During Testing: The student uses an external word prediction device that provides a bank of frequently-or recently-used words on-screen after the student enters the first few letters of a word.
 The student must be familiar with the use of the external device prior to assessment administration.
 The device may not connect to the internet or save information.
 After Testing: Student responses generated using the External Word Prediction Device software must be transcribed verbatim by a Test Administrator into a scorable test booklet or answer document.
 Only transcribed responses will be scored.
-Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing.
-Student Responses.
+Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 Test Administrators are responsible for collecting all nonscorable student work created using external word prediction device software.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
-Important Guidelines for identifying students to receive this accommodation.
-In making decisions whether to provide the student with this accommodation.
-IEP teams and 504 Plan Coordinators should carefully review the following guidelines before identifying a student to receive this accommodation.
-In making decisions whether to provide the student with this accommodation, IEP teams and 504 Plan Coordinators should carefully review the student from writing or keyboarding responses; A physical disability that severely limits or prevents the student from writing or keyboarding responses; A disability th student from recalling, processing, and expressing written language, even after varied and repeated attempts to teach the student to do so.
+Important Guidelines for identifying students to receive this accommodation: IEP teams and 504 Plan Coordinators should carefully review the following guidelines before identifying a student to receive this accommodation.
+IEP teams and 504 Plan Coordinators are instructed to consider whether the student has: A physical disability that severely limits or prevents the student from recalling, processing, and expressing written language, even after varied and repeated attempts to teach the student to do so.